Financial Services

 Prudential Regulator

 The RBNZ expects regulated entities to manage AI risks under existing prudential obligations.
-Their "Rise of the Machines" analysis identified systemic risks that AI introduces to financial stability.
+Their "Rise of the Machines" analysis identified systemic risks that AI introduces to financial stability in New Zealand.

 Operational Resilience

 AI systems are operational infrastructure.
 When they fail, services fail.
-The RBNZ expects banks and insurers to demonstrate that AI failures will not disrupt critical financial services.
+The RBNZ expects banks and insurers to demonstrate that these failures will not disrupt critical financial services.

 Vendor Concentration Risk

 Multiple NZ banks using the same AI vendor or foundation model creates systemic concentration risk.
-The RBNZ has flagged this as a financial stability concern that institutions must actively manage.
+The RBNZ has flagged this as a financial stability concern that institutions must actively manage through robust governance.

 Model Risk Management

-AI models that affect credit decisions, capital calculations, or risk assessments require validation, monitoring, and governance.
-The RBNZ expects the same rigour applied to traditional models.
+Models that affect credit decisions, capital calculations, or risk assessments require validation, monitoring, and governance.
+The RBNZ expects the same rigour applied to AI as to traditional quantitative models.

 Market Distortion Risks

 Herding behaviour from similar AI models, algorithmic pricing convergence, and correlated trading strategies can distort markets.
-The RBNZ monitors these systemic effects.
+The RBNZ monitors these systemic effects across New Zealand's financial sector.

 Privacy Commissioner